Charleston Longshoreman Lawyer Near Me

 The Jones Act is a law governing the shipment of goods in the U.S. Inspired by the Merchant Marine Act of 1920, it primarily protects longshoremen and maritime workers.
 The Jones Act holds employers accountable if workers are injured on the job, requiring them to provide compensation for pain and suffering as well as lost wages.

 The Jones Act covers longshoremen and seamen who suffer accident injuries on the job.
 A maritime worker must be on board a vessel at least 30% of the time to qualify for compensation.

-Ask A Maritime Attorney: Common Compensation for Maritime Claim
+Common Compensation Recovered in a Maritime Claim

 Similar to a standard Workers’ Compensation claim, a maritime claim may provide compensation for the following: